Feast of Corpus Christi: Folk traditions

 On the eve of the Feast of Corpus Christi, clergy bless Corpus Christi wreaths that are made of flowers.
 Corpus Christi wreaths and bouquets are often "attached to flags and banners, to houses, and to the arches of green boughs that span the streets."
 In Christian homes, these Corpus Christi wreaths are suspended on walls or displayed on doors and in windows.
 Corpus Christi wreaths are also "put up in gardens, fields, and pastures, with a prayer for protection and blessing upon the growing harvest."

 Throughout Christendom, "the custom developed of carrying the Blessed Sacrament in a splendid procession through the town after the Mass on Corpus Christi Day."
 The monstrance which holds the host is surrounded by a Corpus Christi wreath of flowers.
 During the procession, church bells are rung and "the faithful kneel in front of their homes to adore the Eucharistic Lord."
 Along the route in which the procession occurs, Christian homes "are decorated with little birch trees and green boughs", with candles being lit in the windows.
 Oftentimes, stops are made at various points called "stations" during the procession and "the Blessed Sacrament is put on an altar table" while a Gospel passage is read and hymns are sung, along with prayer being made.

+Austria

+As Corpus Christi is a solemnity of the Catholic liturgical year, it is a public holiday in Austria.

+Brazil and Portugal

+Street carpets for the Feast of Corpus Christi (Tapetes de Corpus Christi) are made of different materials such as coffee grounds, flowers, sand, and salt.

+Croatia

+In Croatian language, there are various names for the Feast: Brašančevo (after hypocorism brašance of the noun brašno, meaning "flour"; dating from 18th century and used in Požega area, Otok, Varoš, Sikirevci and southern Baranja, Luč, as well among Croats of Vojvodina and Herzegovina) with variations (Brošančevo, Brešančevo), Korosante (from Latin Corpo Sancto; used in Dubrovnik area and Pelješac), Božji dan (Božji don; literally "Lord's Day") and Božji blagdan (lit.
+"Lord's/God's Feast").

+Feast (officially known as Tijelovo) is a national holiday and non-working day in Croatia since 2001.
+Around churches and in the city centers processions are held, headed with priests carrying Blessed Altair Sacrament.
+They are usually followed by four men carrying a canopy above the Sacrament and children in white who throw flower petals (usually rose) along the way.